-In making the declaration, the agency shall provide, in the record of facts, evidence, documents, testimony, or other evidence that the agency relies upon to support its initial determination of no effect.
+In making the declaration, the agency shall provide in the record of facts, evidence, documents, testimony, or other evidence that the agency relies upon to support its initial determination of no effect.

 HCD's proposed regulations recognize the consideration and possible issuance of retroactive permits by local agencies and possible delay in correction of ADU building violations.
 Neither would have an adverse impact on businesses.
-Statutory provisions related to the proposed regulations will have been in effect by the time the regulations become effective and therefore no additional costs beyond those already in existing law.
+Statutory provisions related to the proposed regulations will have been in effect by the time the regulations become effective.
 In addition, the provisions related to retroactive permits address existing practices at the local agency level.